 Maximize your learning by attending both seminars!

 Each seminar is specially designed to focus on different components of mathematics leadership.
-Attending both seminars will provide you with the opportunity to focus on your vision and build your coaching skills to support your leadership work focused on equity and culturally relevant teaching.
+Attending each of the seminars will provide you with the opportunity to build your coaching skills to support your leadership work focused on equity and culturally relevant teaching.